nicosmo/void_profile_analysis/README.md

 ---

 ## Overview
-In cosmology, the large-scale structure of the universe is a cosmic web of filaments, clusters, and voids.
-Voids are the vast, underdense regions that contain very few galaxies.
-Studying the properties of matter and galaxies around voids provides crucial insights into the nature of dark energy, gravity, and galaxy formation.

 This toolkit provides a complete workflow for **void stacking**, a technique where we average the radial profiles of many individual voids to measure a high signal-to-noise profile.
 The process involves:
 1. Calculating individual profiles for thousands of voids in parallel.
 2. Saving these intermediate results to an HDF5 file, so they can be analyzed later without recalculating.